Coronavirus guidance for students and applicants

 I have a progress review coming up, how will I complete this now?

-Your training coordinator or faculty lead will now be conducting all progress reviews with you remotely, using Teams, Skype, etc. We still encourage your employer representative to attend wherever possible.
+Your training coordinator or faculty lead will continue to conduct all progress reviews with you remotely, using Teams, Skype, etc. We still encourage your employer representative to attend wherever possible.
+This will continue to be your opportunity to review how your apprenticeship is progressing and of course flag and concerns you may have.

 I am approaching my end point assessment, what will happen?